gitbls/sdm/Docs/Command-Details.md

 sdm has a broad set of command switches.
 These can be specified in any case (UPPER, lower, or MiXeD).

 * `--1piboot` *conffile* &mdash; Specify a 1piboot.conf file to use instead of the one in /usr/local/sdm/1piboot/1piboot.conf.
 Note that this is less preferable than using the `--bootset` command switch.
-* `--apps` *applist* &mdash; Specifies a list of apps to install.
-This can be either a quoted list of space-separate apps ("zip iperf3 nmap") or a pointer to a file (@file), which has one package name per line.
-Comments are preceded by a pound sign ('#') and are ignored.
-You must specify `--poptions apps` in order for sdm to process the *apps* list.
 * `--apssid` *SSID* &mdash; Use the specified SSID for the Captive Portal instead of the default 'sdm'.
 See <a href="Captive-Portal.md">Captive Portal</a> for details.
 * `--apip` *IPaddr* &mdash; use the specified IP Address instead of the default 10.1.1.1.
 See <a href="Captive-Portal.md">Captive Portal</a> for details.
 * `--aptcache` *IPaddr* &mdash; Use APT caching.
 The argument is the IP address of the apt-cacher-ng server